isomerpages/htx-ncada/_our-work/Overview.md

 ---
 ## Our Work

-NCADA carries out and supports various anti-drug campaigns and activities as part our focal areas in meeting our objectives of supporting resilience against drugs and community support.
+NCADA carries out media campaigns and supports various anti-drug projects organised and executed by our grant applicants, as part our objectives of supporting resilience against drugs and developing community advocacy.

 Find out more by navigating the sidebar!